omeym/omey-manyar-website-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. student in robotics at USC, affiliated with the Realization of Robotics Systems Lab [(RRoS)](https://sites.usc.edu/rros/) advised by [Dr. Satyandra K. Gupta](https://sites.usc.edu/skgupta/).
+I am a Ph.D. candidate in robotics at USC, affiliated with the Realization of Robotics Systems Lab [(RRoS)](https://sites.usc.edu/rros/) advised by [Dr. Satyandra K. Gupta](https://sites.usc.edu/skgupta/).
 My research is centered around integrating physics-informed learning methods into robotics, focusing on enhancing robots' capability to manipulate objects with complex physics.
 I'm developing practical and scalable approaches to create explainable models that exploit physics-aware inductive biases for robots to perform complex tasks.

 Before starting my Ph.D., I have led multiple industry-funded projects at USC as a Master's student.
 In the past, I worked for Rolls-Royce, Singapore, as a robotics engineer for two years.